-Conversion tracking is a free tool that shows you what happens after a customer clicks on your ads – whether they purchased your product, signed up for your newsletter, called your business or downloaded your app.
+Conversion tracking is a free tool that shows you what happens after a customer clicks on your ads – whether they purchased a product, signed up for your newsletter, called your business or downloaded your app.
 When a customer completes an action that you've defined as valuable, these customer actions are called conversions.

 There are two important conversion tracking metrics: conversions and converted clicks.
 You can view both metrics in your conversion tracking reports.

-For each conversion action, you can choose to count all or unique conversions.
-The "Conversions" column of your reports will show all the conversions within your chosen conversion window, according to your selected counting method.
-The "All" setting is useful for counting all instances of sales, whilst "Unique" is used to count only one conversion when the same person generates multiple leads (example: one person fills in multiple forms asking you to contact them about one of your services).
+For each conversion action, you can choose to count every or one conversion after each click.
+The "Conversions" column of your reports will display conversions within your chosen conversion window, according to your selected counting method.
+The "Every" setting is useful for counting every instance of sales, while "One" is used to count only one conversion when the same person generates multiple leads.
+For example, one person fills in 2 different forms requesting to be contacted about different services that you offer.

 - Converted clicks

 The "Converted clicks" column shows you the number of AdWords ad clicks resulting in one or more conversions within your chosen conversion window.
 Note that the converted clicks count doesn't reflect the relative value of each converting click.
 Clicks that lead to high-value conversions (such as multiple purchases) aren’t distinguished from those that lead to low-value conversions (such as a single newsletter sign-up).
 Also, you can't segment the "Converted clicks" column by conversion name or category, because each ad click can lead to multiple conversions.
 If you were to segment by conversion name, then some converted clicks could be counted more than once and your segmented converted clicks would add up to more than the total.